Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

 14) HOW TO ADD NEW KINDS OF PROGRAM
 15) HOW TO SET DIFFERENT OPTIONS FOR DIFFERENT KINDS OF PROGRAM

- Third, you are expected to have questions which are not answered here, and you are expected to ask those questions on the benchmarks game discussion forum --
+ Thirdly, you are expected to have questions which are not answered here, and you are expected to ask those questions on the benchmarks game discussion forum --